 Turn out and half dough to form two flattened disks.

-Turn onto a floured surface and roll out to 1/3” thick with rolling pin.
+Turn onto a floured surface and roll out to 1/3” thick with a rolling pin.
 (If dough becomes soft and sticky, put back into plastic and chill)

 Cut as many biscuits as possible, gather scraps and reroll.
 Repeat until all the dough is cut.
 Place 1/4” apart on sheets as you go.